mesfind/ml-physical/_episodes/06-advanced-techniques.md

 - "Develop the skills to construct, train, and evaluate an RNN networks for time series forecasting."
 - "Gain insight into troubleshooting common issues that arise during the training of LSTM models."
 keypoints:
+- "Key steps include selecting relevant features, converting date-time columns, reindexing the DataFrame, and normalizing the data."
 - "LSTMs and GRUs are advanced RNN architectures designed to handle long-term dependencies in sequential data."
 - "Constructing an LSTM model involves defining the network architecture, selecting appropriate loss functions, and optimizing the model parameters."
 -  "Evaluating the performance of an LSTM model includes using metrics such as Mean Squared Error (MSE) and visualizing the model's predictions against actual data."
+- "The performance of the trained on both training and testing datasets measured with metrics such as Mean Squared Error (MSE) and R2 score are key for predictive accuracy assessment"
 - "Common challenges in training LSTM models include overfitting, vanishing/exploding gradients, and ensuring sufficient computational resources, which can be addressed through regularization techniques, gradient clipping, and model tuning."

 ---

 <!-- MathJax -->